audreyfeldroy/favicon-cheat-sheet/README.rst

 Very Optional, for the Obsessive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're `obsessive <http://mathiasbynens.be/notes/touch-icons>`_, you want all this too:
+If you're obsessive, you want all this too:

-1. Largest to smallest apple-touch-icons:
+1. Largest to smallest apple-touch-icons [3]_:

     .. code-block:: html